evgenyneu/moa/README.md

 ```

 * The closure is called in the *main queue* if image download fails.
 Use `onErrorAsync` property instead if you need to do time consuming operations.
-* Use `error.localizedDescription` to get a human-readable error description.
+* Use `(error as?
+MoaError)?.localizedDescription` to get a human-readable error description.

 ### Download an image without an image view